Vodjanoj/ChiliLabs_test/README.md

 # Product List

-This is a test project for Chili Labs company, it provides an overview of Next.js by implementing a product list page with various features and enhancements.
-The primary tasks include fetching products from an external API, implementing search functionality, and creating a product details page.<br /><br />
+This project provides an overview of Next.js by implementing a product list page with various features and enhancements.<br /><br />

-# Main Tasks

 ## Product List Page